 CRITERIA FOR EVALUATING SUBMISSIONS

-Articles should describe and analyze specific developments and applications of contemplative practice and inquiry relevant to higher education.
-We seek papers that consider the context of the scholarship and practices described (e.g., type of institution, class size, student demographics and identity, traditions of contemplative practice), and we support the representation of diverse contemplative approaches and methods.
+Articles should describe and analyze specific developments and practical applications of contemplative practice and inquiry relevant to higher education.
+We seek papers that consider the context and source of the scholarship and practices, and we support the representation of diverse contemplative theories, approaches, and methods.
 Articles are evaluated against the following criteria:

 Clarity and extent of the description and analysis of the contemplative practice/inquiry used

 Potential impact on teaching, learning, and the broader cultures and social contexts of higher education

 Consideration of relevant literature and research, including publications in earlier issues of JOCI